cobilab/eagle/README.md

 For a current outbreak example (with Ebola virus), simply run:

 <pre>
 .
-RunAll.sh
+GetHuman.sh
+.
+GetEBOV.sh
+.
+RunOutbreak.sh
+.
+RunPlot.sh
 </pre>

+EAGLE package comes with scripts and a few programs to compute RAWs for outbreaks.
-It will install, download, filter and find RAWs, outputing a 3D plot.
+It will filter and find RAWs, outputing a 3D plot.
 Nevertheless, make sure that you have gnuplot installed on your Linux box.
 If not use: